December 8, 2022

 The holiday was created in 2012 to offset Black Friday and Cyber Monday.
 But as it turns out, Giving Tuesday is actually the second biggest day for donations to nonprofits.
 The first is December 31st, and it’s easy to see why…this is the last day of the tax year, and the last opportunity to lower your taxable income with a nice donation.

-At the same time, giving levels have dipped from pre-pandemic years, which is understandable given the havoc that has unfolded in the realm of many consumers’ personal finances.
+Giving levels have dipped from pre-pandemic years, which is understandable given the havoc that has unfolded in the realm of many consumers’ personal finances.
 Food banks (34% of donations), religious institutions (32%), and animal-related causes (32%) were actually the biggest recipients of charity in 2021.

+The day after Thanksgiving has long been regarded as an exciting time to line up outside a store in the early hours of the morning for doorbusters, prizes, and amazing deals.
 If you’re wondering what exactly consumers are spending money on, research shows that the biggest categories are toys, jewelry, electronics, and clothing.
 In any case, there is an undeniable trend toward online shopping.
 Especially omnichannel shopping experiences across social media platforms.

 This means that brick-and-mortar businesses are going to need to put more focus on creating an experiential shopping experience.
 The holidays are an excellent time for this, since decorations, samples, music, and events (like a visit from Santa Claus) can generate some engaged foot traffic…and sales.